rik3k/d4-boss-tracker/README.md

    - Go to Pages
    - Create a new project
    - Connect your GitHub repository
-   - Configure the build settings:
+   - Configure the build settings as shown below

+## Build Settings

+Since this is a static HTML site, use these Cloudflare Pages settings:

+### Basic Build Settings
 - Build command: (leave empty)
-     - Build output directory: /
+- Build output directory: `/`
+- Root directory: (leave empty)

+### Environment Variables
+No environment variables are needed for this static site.

+### Framework Preset
+- None (vanilla HTML/CSS/JavaScript)

 Your site will be deployed automatically and will be available at a `.pages.dev` domain.

+### Troubleshooting Deployment

+If you can't access your site after deployment:

+1. Wait 1-5 minutes for DNS propagation
+2. Check the Cloudflare Pages dashboard for:
+   - The correct project URL
+   - Deployment status (should show "Success")
+3. If using a custom domain, ensure DNS records are properly configured
+4. Clear your browser cache or try in an incognito window
+5. If issues persist, check the Cloudflare Pages deployment logs

 ### Usage